Safety and Outdoor Ethics

 Operate snowmobiles at minimum speed near skiers or snowshoers.
 Travel slowly until well beyond those on foot.
 Snowmobilers should be able to stop within half of the visible distance ahead.

 Skiers and snowshoers should realize that snowmobile operators generally can't hear other approaching trail users.
 On steep slopes snowmobilers are generally limited to the developed trail surface, so give them the right of way.
-Use common courtesy and respect so that all trail users can enjoy their winter travel.
+Use common courtesy and respect.

 Lost or Injured